shurkanTwo/automatic-image-culling/README.md

 Small toolchain to scan Sony `.ARW` photos, generate previews automatically, and score/flag keepers with an HTML report.

+## What it does

+- Discovers `.ARW` files under your `input_dir`, excluding output folders.
+- Builds lightweight previews (configurable size/format) for fast analysis.
+- Computes quality metrics (sharpness, motion, noise, brightness, composition).
+- Groups likely duplicates using perceptual hashes and time windows.
+- Produces a JSON results file and a standalone HTML report for browsing.
+- Optionally detects faces to include in the analysis results.

+## How it works

+1. **Scan**: walks `input_dir` and reads EXIF timestamps to order frames.
+2. **Preview**: uses `rawpy` + `Pillow` to extract or demosaic a thumbnail.
+3. **Analyze**: computes metrics, scores each frame, and labels duplicates.
+4. **Report**: writes `analysis.json` + `report.html` (with CSS/JS sidecars).
+5. **Decisions**: applies `analysis/decisions.json` to move or copy files.

+The HTML report is static and self-contained with local assets.
+It is safe to open directly in a browser.

 ## Quick start

 ### Windows (PowerShell)